Bontnewydd, Gwynedd

 It is served by Bontnewydd railway station, an unstaffed halt on the Welsh Highland Railway.
 The village has one small supermarket, an outdoor attraction called Gypsy Wood Park, a pub called The Newborough Arms and one school.

 Bontnewydd was known as Bodallog prior to the new bridge being built.

-According to the 2011 Census, Bontnewydd is the community with the 3rd highest percentage of Welsh speakers in Wales.
-82.6% of residents aged three and over reported being able to speak Welsh in the 2011 Census, as compared to 84.8% reporting being able to do so in the 2001 Census.

 Since 1995 Bontnewydd has also formed an electoral ward, represented by a county councillor on Gwynedd Council.